gothic-hedge-society/fintech.trading.competition/README.md

 # Welcome to the 2021 Duke FINTECH Trading Competition

-This is the homepage of the Competition, and is the location where rankings will be updated. will be posted.
+This is the homepage of the Competition, and is the location where rankings will be updated.
 Be sure to check the “NEWS” section for announcements, and the “Articles” section for important information such as scoring of results.

 <!-- badges: start -->
 <!-- badges: end -->